lew1245/kubuntu-manual/source/welcome.rst

 .. image:: images/cosmic/18-10_Desktop.png
     :align: center

 *Kubuntu* is a user-friendly Linux-based operating system that use the *KDE* *Plasma Desktop*.
 With a predictable six-month release cycle as part of the *Ubuntu* project, *Kubuntu* is the Linux distribution for everyone.

-*Kubuntu* includes more than 1,000 default packages (depending if full installation or minimal installation was choosen) and has access to more than 64,000 other packages to suit your needs. *Kubuntu* is based on the Linux kernel and includes the core *Ubuntu* applications as well as *KDE* software. *Kubuntu*'s core applications include software for the most common needs, like:
+*Kubuntu* includes more than `1,000 default packages <http://us.cdimage.ubuntu.com/kubuntu/releases/18.10/release/kubuntu-18.10-desktop-amd64.manifest>`_ (depending if full installation or minimal installation was choosen) and has access to more than 64,000 other packages to suit your needs. *Kubuntu* is based on the Linux kernel and includes the core *Ubuntu* applications as well as *KDE* software. *Kubuntu*'s core applications include software for the most common needs, like:

-* Browsing the web.
+* Browsing the web with Firefox.
-* Personal Information Manager which includes email.
+* Email with a Personal Information Manager.
 * Office applications
 * Playing multimedia files.
 * Plus much more!